 Billy & Holly Rosner own and operate Wild Country Guide Service near Minong, WI and the Cook, MN areas.
-Minnesota trips are offered on Lake Vermilion and the Vermilion River in the Cook area and northwestern Wisconsin trips are offered on Minong area lakes and the Totagatic River, a Wild River of WI.
+Minnesota trips are offered on Lake Vermilion and the Vermilion River in the Cook area.
+Northwestern Wisconsin trips are offered on southern Douglas County and northern Washburn County area lakes and rivers.

 “We invite clients to truly ‘unplug’ from the texting, emails and distractions of everyday life for a while.
 Trade it in for the opportunity to enjoy the glow of a sunrise, watch an eagle or osprey gliding above or listen to a loon call.
 Enjoy good conversation with family or friends, a crackling fire over a hearty shore lunch, the whirring sound of a fishing line being cast and the excitement of battling a fish on the end of it.
 Re-connect with nature and create memories for a lifetime.”